Pumpkin Muffins

 - ½ tsp allspice

 - Pumpkin puree.
 This recipe calls for 1 ½ cups of pumpkin puree, which equals one, 15 oz can of pumpkin puree.
-If you have fresh homemade puree, feel free to use that as well!
-Just be sure you have drained the water out of it so that it’s thick and isn’t runny.
+I using homemade pumpkin puree, drain the water out.

-- Light Brown Sugar.
-If you want a more molasses taste, use dark brown sugar.
+- Light Brown Sugar. dark brown sugar works well.

 - Pumpkin Pie Spice.
 Use store bought or make your own!